 One reason for the absence of large scale studies of lameness incidence in the US is the difficulty in measuring it.
 The 5 scale gait score has been widely used and reported on in studies in the EU.
 In this system a score above 3 is considered lame.
 The National Chicken Council Welfare guideline (NCC.
 2010) has a simpler 3 (0-2) point scale and considers that for broilers, even perfectly normal birds may appear ungainly.
 These methods may work well for a research program when looking at individual birds is desirable, but in a large scale operation these are not very good methods to assess the overall flock leg health.
 A recent publication from Spain demonstrated that transect walks through the broiler house has good potential as a routine monitoring tool.
 Our company routinely uses a similar method to assess lameness incidence in production houses.
 It counts the numbers of birds affected by different category of lameness by walking through designated areas of the house.
 We realize that the system is not perfect with some intraobserver variation that will occur with most any system.
-However, we feel it is more accurate and practical than doing gait scores on a small sample set of bird.

 Lighting, including photoperiod, intensity and wavelength, is one of the most important, yet poorly understood aspects of poultry husbandry.
 Many top growers closely guard their own lighting program even locking the control box to protect their “secret”.
 Recent work by Dr. Classen’s group at University of Saskatchewan has demonstrated the affect of reduced photoperiod on performance and leg abnormalities.
 Reduced light periods of 14 and 17 hours was found to significantly improve gait scores versus 20 and 23 hours including infectious related issues.
 The most basic light program for many growers is 23L:1D and many poorer performing farms actually perform better on this type of program.
 However, we have recently implemented programs with longer dark periods and feel we’ve seen benefits to both welfare and performance.
 Moreover, more growers are implementing the dark period at night to eliminate light from illuminating the house from the ventilation system.